deankarn/nuvi/README.md

 Without know the context what kind of machine this will eventually run on and how the Redis list will be consumed the following assumptions were made.

 - Raw XML was stored in Redis instead of compressed to save space.
-- Application built for pure speed. eg. all operations done in memory avoiding hard disk bottlenecks, but consumes more memory.
 - The XML added to the list in descending order, by .zip creation time, for direct read to display use.

 ## Additional Features